-When you configure two rules with the same service ports and one of the rules is stateless and the other stateful, the stateless rule takes precedence.
+When you configure two rules with the same service ports, one of the rules is stateless, and the other stateful, the stateless rule takes precedence.

 A virtual service must be provisioned before binding it to a workload.
-See Provisioning [134] for more information.
+See Provisioning [124] for more information.

 - 1. From the PCE web console menu, choose Policy Objects > Virtual Services. - 2.
+Click Add.

+The Add Virtual Service page appears.

+- 3. GENERAL: Enter a name for the service. - 4.
+CONNECTION SERVICE OR PORTS: From the dropdown list, select the service, port, or port range to filter the view. - 5.
+LABEL ASSIGNMENT: From the dropdown list, select a label. - 6.
+ADDRESS POOL: Add IP Addresses or Wildcard FQDNs

+In the IP addresses field, you can override the IP address of the workload bound to the virtual service and specify different IP addresses or CIDR block that will be used for programming the virtual service rules.

-Click Add. - The Add Virtual Service page appears. - 3.
-Enter a name for the service. - 4.
-From the Service drop-down list, select the service or enter a service name. - 5.
-Select a Role, Application, Environment, and Location label. - 6.
-(Optional) Choose whether you want the rules associated with the virtual service to be applied over an internal bridged network instead of a host network (default behavior). - Internal Bridge Network: The rules associated with the virtual service are programmed into the FORWARD chain on Linux iptables. - Host only network: The rules associated with the virtual service are applied over the host network, programmed into the INPUT/OUTPUT chains in Linux iptables. - 7.
-(Optional) In the IP addresses field, you can override the IP address of the workload bound to the virtual service and specify different IP addresses or CIDR block that will be used for programming the virtual service rules. - 8.
-Click Save.
+- 7. ADVANCED: Choose whether you want the rules associated with the virtual service to be applied over an internal bridged network instead of a host network (default behavior). - Internal Bridge Network: The rules associated with the virtual service are programmed into the FORWARD chain on Linux iptables.

+• Host only network: The rules associated with the virtual service are applied over the host network, programmed into the INPUT/OUTPUT chains in Linux iptables.

-The virtual service is created and labeled; next, provision it and bind it to a workload.
-See Provisioning [134] for more information.
+The virtual service is created and labeled; next, it is provisioned and bound to a workload.
+See Provisioning [124] for more information.

-SecureConnect [160] is not supported for virtual services.
+SecureConnect is not supported for virtual services.